Jython1415/mlx-alt-text/README.md

-uv lock --upgrade <package> # to upgrade a single package uv build # to build the package uv run https://gist.githubusercontent.com/Jython1415/84f37a01fb9700d3eb72b67a52273222/raw/3d7ec10e3c6bb5f0191bd6681dd0016017a28a55/uv-publish-pypi.py # to publish the package
+uv lock --upgrade <package> # to upgrade a single package uv build # to build the package uv run https://gist.githubusercontent.com/Jython1415/84f37a01fb9700d3eb72b67a52273222/raw/3d7ec10e3c6bb5f0191bd6681dd0016017a28a55/uv-publish-pypi.py # to publish the package uv run --with <PACKAGE> --no-project -- python -c "import <PACKAGE>" # to test if the package can be installed and imported with `uv run`
 ```

 ## License